-Earl Thompson was in the economics department at UCLA from 1965 until his death in 2010.
+Earl Thompson was a member of the economics department at UCLA from 1965 until his death in 2010.
 He is not well-known, or at least not as well-known as he should be.
 His work spans a number of fields, from macroeconomics and monetary theory to growth to game theory to public choice.
 He had a reputation as an independent thinker.
 He was a member of the UCLA faculty at a time in which the department was known for its unique and independent way of using economics to think about the world.
 On this page, I organize his work (or attempt to) along its subject matter.
 Thompson's papers are provocative and his conclusions often contrast with standard economic thinking.
 These papers also often require careful reading.
 People familiar with his work, however, recognize his brilliant mind.
 Even if you find his arguments in any of these papers unconvincing, you will nonetheless find yourself thinking in-depth about the arguments again and again.

 - "The Theory of Money and Income Consistent with Orthodox Value Theory," in Horwich and Samuelson (eds.), Trade Stability, and Macroeconomics: Essays in Honor of Lloyd Metzler, (1974).
 In this paper, Thompson first begins by outlining how one could fit money into orthodox value theory, a challenge that has existed since John Hick's paper in the 1935.
 Given his integration of money into value theory, Thompson then discussed the macroeconomic implications of his framework.
 This paper is entirely written word.
 There is no math.
 For those interested in his mathematical representation of these ideas, see the following papers:

 - "A Generalization of the Cassel-Patinkin Money Model"